sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 **Theorem (RDP Composition)**<d-cite key=mironov2017renyi></d-cite>: If $$M_1$$ is $$(\alpha,\varepsilon_1)$$-RDP and $$M_2$$ is $$(\alpha,\varepsilon_2)$$-RDP, then their adaptive composition is $$(\alpha,\varepsilon_1+\varepsilon_2)$$-RDP.

-Thus to compose a series of RDP mechanism, we can simple add there epsilons.
+Thus to compose a series of RDP mechanism, we can simply add their epsilons.
 The Gaussian mechanism has another remarkable property - it simultaneously satisfies RDP at all orders $$\alpha > 1$$ with:

 $$\varepsilon(\alpha) = \frac{\alpha}{2\sigma^2}.$$